Transport

 • QR codes need to be pasted absolutely everywhere in the bus.

 • Technical issues at the bank or provider side.
-What if the user has a Vodafone connection and SBI account?
+What if the user has a Vodafone connection and SBI bank account?

 As for prepaid transit cards: